Ludwig von Salm-Hoogstraeten

 Count Ludwig von Salm-Hoogstraeten ([ˈluːtvɪç fɔn ˈzalm ˈhoːkˌʃtʁaːtn̩]; Salm Lajos [sɒlm ˈlɒjoʃ]; 24 February 1885 – 23 July 1944), nicknamed "Ludi", was an Austrian tennis player of the pre-Open Era.
 He competed in the men's outdoor singles event at the 1912 Summer Olympics.
 He reached the quarterfinal in which he lost to South African Harold Kitson in straight sets.

 Salm-Hoogstraeten played in six ties for the Austrian Davis Cup team between 1924 and 1928 and compiled a record of four wins and eight losses.

 Early life and family

-Count Salm was born on 24 February 1885 in Bad Homburg vor der Höhe to Count Alfred von Salm-Hoogstraeten, a Prussian cavalry officer in the Franco-Prussian War, and Baroness Adolphine von Erlanger.
+Count Salm was born on 24 February 1885 in Bad Homburg vor der Höhe, Germany, to Count Alfred von Salm-Hoogstraeten, a Prussian cavalry officer in the Franco-Prussian War, and Baroness Adolphine von Erlanger.
 He had three brothers, Alfred, Otto and Alexander.
 The latter two were also tennis players and formed a doubles team, were Austrian champions and competed in the 1914 US Indoor Championships.
-His family held an estate at Reichenau, and as the oldest child, he was the first in line to inherit it.
+His family held an estate at Reichenau, Lower Austria, and as the oldest child, he was the first in line to inherit it.